- Eager to heal but feeling numb, depressed, and/or emotionally out of control?

 Are there any live sessions or is it all chat forum?

 Most of the interaction with other group members will be through the private chat forum.
 There will be specific discussion questions based on the 6 Principles and other discussion questions Kelly posts based on what comes up.
-There will also be a live weekly meditation on Saturday afternoons.
+There will also be a live weekly meditation.
 The group will practice together in real time the week’s meditation and then have a check in about how you are doing with the meditation, what has come up for you during the week, and any questions.
-Kelly will send you ia link to join the live group each week.
+Kelly will send you a link to join the live group each week.

 What should I have ready for the first day?